 Once a model has been profiled by the DL Workbench, you can convert it from FP32 to to INT8.
 For non-FP32 models, the INT8 option is grayed out.
 Go to the Optimizing tab on the Configurations page:

 NOTE: Using INT8 calibration, you can tune only an original (top-level) model.

 Check INT8 and click Optimize.
-It takes you to the Calibration Options page where you must select or import a calibration dataset, the percentage of images to use, select an optimization method, and optionally select an optimization scheme.
+It takes you to the Calibration Options page where you must select or import a calibration dataset, define the percentage of images to use, select an optimization method, and optionally select an optimization scheme.

 NOTE: During the calibration process, a model tends to overfit the dataset its being calibrated on.
 To avoid overfitting, use separate datasets for calibration and validation.

 Select a dataset you want to calibrate the model on, or import a calibration dataset by clicking Import: